-Protein samples will be processed according to established shotgun proteomics protocols and workflow and analysed by high resolution tandem mass spectrometry.
+Protein samples will be processed according to established shotgun proteomics protocols and workflow, and analysed by high resolution tandem mass spectrometry.
 Isotope labelling using tandem mass tags (TMT) that enables multiplexing of ten samples per run and quantitation using MS3 workflow on an tribrid orbitrap instrument will also be used to improve protein quantitation and sequence coverage.
 Using an off-line peptide fractionation method based on high pH reverse phase chromatography, we routinely generate quantitation of >10000 proteins per proteome.
-For quantitation, each identified gene a normalized spectral count value is calculated in each one of the 10-plex experiments by dividing the number of peptide spectrum matches (PSMs) of each protein with the total number of PSMs.
+For quantitation, for each identified gene a normalized spectral count value is calculated in each one of the 10-plex experiments by dividing the number of peptide spectrum matches (PSMs) of each protein with the total number of PSMs.
 Median normalized spectral counts per gene are computed across the different multiplex experiments.
 To attain deep sequencing and accurate quantitation we will apply approaches for sample fractionation, together with multiple enzymatic digestions for peptide generation and repeat mass spectrometry analysis.
 We will use synthetic peptides (see section xx) as reference standards to align and compare between sample sets as well as to target specific gene features.
 Spectrum will be assigned using our proteogenomics pipelines.

-Proteogenomics Pipeline The Sanger proteomics group have developed a sophisticated and robust open access workflow for the analysis of large scale proteomics dataset (Wright et al. accepted Nature Communications 2016).
+Proteogenomics Pipeline The Sanger proteomics group have developed a sophisticated and robust open access workflow for the analysis of large scale proteomics datasets (Wright et al. accepted Nature Communications 2016).
 Processing of 52 million spectra from the draft human proteomes published in Nature [Wilhelm 2014 PMID: 24870543, Kim 2014 PMID: 24870542] has led to evidence supporting genes that have been added to GENCODE as confident novel protein-coding genes; 8 were previously annotated as pseudogenes, while 8 were lncRNAs.
 We have also evidence for 867 alternatively-spliced genes which is considerably higher than other analyses.
 The pipeline is now being applied to other human tissue datasets including the recent Human Proteome Project datasets [PMID: 26337862], and publically available data, such as the mouse tissue map [PMID: 23436904], as well as in house collected data.